citusdata/citus_docs/reference/configuration.rst

 Citus has two executor types for running distributed SELECT queries.
 The desired executor can be selected by setting this configuration parameter.
 The accepted values for this parameter are:

-* **real-time:** The real-time executor is the default executor and is optimal when you require fast responses to queries that involve aggregations and colocated joins spanning across multiple shards.
+* **real-time:** The real-time executor is the default executor and is optimal when you require fast responses to queries that involve aggregations and co-located joins spanning across multiple shards.

 * **task-tracker:** The task-tracker executor is well suited for long running, complex queries which require shuffling of data across worker nodes and efficient resource management.